 Ole Smoky Moonshine has three locations in the area, and Sugarlands is also one of the more popular options for a fun sampling experience.

-2. Enjoy the outlet shopping (Sevierville, TN)
+2. Enjoy some shopping

 For generations, kids being dragged into shopping trips with the family have whined to go to the toy store.